michelfernandez/cove/site/content/english/careers/senior-success-manager.md

 Skribble aims to simplify the lives of people and create trust in the digital world.
 Worldwide.
 Our mission is to contribute a key element that is intuitive in usage and simple to implement: digital signatures.
 We advise and support organizations in the implementation of digital signatures, so that we all are better off by trusting more, wasting less time, and safeguarding environmental resources.

 ### The Team
-Our team is highly motivated, positive and collaborates closely together.
-We are growing fast and the next step is to bring Skribble to Europe.
+Our team is highly motivated, positive and and collaborates closely together.
+We are growing fast and our next step is to bring Skribble to Europe.
 We are nice, fun-loving people, working on a non-commission basis and strive to make the world a better place: one signature at a time.
 We always have each other’s backs - like a family.
-Off work, we can be found riding bikes, playing video games or chilling with family and friends.
+Off work, they can be found riding bikes or indulging life with our families and friends.

 ### Your Contribution
-You help us grow Skribble in Germany by consulting enterprises on digital signing and business process digitisation.
-You are the face and brand of Skribble in the market: You listen to customers, build lasting relationships and suggest solutions tailored to their needs.
-You focus on large organisations and travel to meet them in person.
+You help us grow Skribble internationally by building and shaping our customer success organisation and processes from the ground up.
+You balance conceptual and hands-on work as you build-up an effective and scalable organisation.
+Your goal is to turn customers into fans, who implement Skribble across business units and geographies.
+You travel occasionally to meet customers in person.
+You liaise with our other teams in Sales & Marketing to maximise growth and efficiency.
+You define strategy, processes, set goals, metrics and - above all - lead by example.

 ### Your Background
-- 2+ years experience in consulting people or organisations - ideally as sales development representative (inbound/outbound), business development representative, account manager or customer success manager (B2B SaaS would be perfect, but we’re also interested in other profiles if you have been responsible for a complex product or service in an innovative environment)
+- 5+ years experience in customer success function in B2B SaaS, ideally leading a customer success organisation
-- Friends describe you as honest, communicative, empathetic and pragmatic
+- Friends describe you as honest, empathetic, creative and ambitious
-- You are flexible and enjoy working in a dynamic environment
+- You are flexible and enjoy working in a highly dynamic environment
-- German is your native language and you are fluent in English (other languages are a plus)
+- You are fluent in English (at least level C1) and comfortable in German (at least level B2; other languages are a plus)
-- You’re a team player, motivated by purpose and delivering results
-- You can imagine to travel between Switzerland and Germany about 30-50% of your work-time

 ### Our Offering
 - Opportunity to be part of a fast growing tech company with an aspiring and experienced team
 - A job with a purpose: save human and environmental resources by enabling digital signatures #worksmarter
-- Company culture of trust, self-responsibility, and transparency
+- Company culture of trust,self-responsibility and transparency
 - Flexibility in the organisation of your working time, place of work and your devices
 - Office in the heart of Zurich within 2 mins walking distance from the lake